Jithendiran/Linux-learning/memory/README.md

 why initialized and uninitialized are stored differently?

 Executable file no need to allocate memory for uninitialized memory.
 Instead it just record the size and location of the memory.
-Memory is allocated ate run time by loader
+Memory is allocated at run time by loader

 **stack**